samuli-kekki/flask-test/README.md

 Investiagate adding index for timestamp column in the database schema.
 How to add indexes with SQLAlchemy?

-Investigate using a time series database.
+Investigate using a time series database

 datetime.utcnow is deprecated, investigate alternative